truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 Enter a password in **Redis Password** to create a new credential or enter the existing password if you already have Redis configured in your Nextcloud account.
 Enter a password in **Database Password** to create a new credential for the Nextcloud database or enter the existing password if you already have the Nextcloud account database configured.
 Nextcloud does not URL encode in some places so do not use the ampersand (&), at (@), hashtag (#), or percent (%) characters in the Redis password.

-Accept the remaining defaults in the **Nextcloud Configuration** section, but if setting up a cron job schedule, select **Enabled** under **Cron** to show the settings to allow you to schedule a cron job.
+Accept the remaining defaults in the **Nextcloud Configuration** section.
+However, if you are setting up a cron job schedule, select **Enabled** under **Cron** to show the settings that allow you to schedule a cron job.

 {{< expand "Nextcloud Cron Jobs" "v" >}}
 NextCloud cron jobs only run while the app is running.
 If you stop the app, the cron job(s) do not run until you start the app again.